Muthuinc/task8/README.md

 In the second push i configured the email. output email has been sent to my tutor. he acknowledged it.

+i did forget to add the webhook picture. the webhook is still present.

 # task9